jinjialiu/jinjialiu.github.io/README.md

-Welcome to my professional portfolio!
-I am a cybersecurity specialist with experience in vulnerability assessments, incident response, and risk management.
-Below you will find an overview of key projects that I worked on during my cybersecurity bootcamp.
+## Welcome to my Cybersecurity Professional Portfolio!
+You will find an overview of key projects that I worked on during my cybersecurity bootcamp.

 ---